CommonAccord/Site-Source/Doc/Propo/Draft.md

 Secs={Intro.Sec}<li>{Propo.Sec}<li>{Scope.Sec}<li>{PT.Sec}<li>{Attend.Sec}

+Note=[Propo/Examples_of_Documents.md]

 Intro.Ti=Background

 Intro.1.sec=In the modern economy, when goods move or services are rendered, they often involve records.
 Records assure us of the provenance of things.
 They assure us of the seller's good title.
-Of the terms of the transaction, etc. They permit proof of transfer of title.
+Of the terms of the transaction.
+They permit proof of transfer of title.
 They state conditions of the transfer and any continuing responsibilities of the transferor.
-They provide traces for regulatory authorities, including customs and tax authorities.
+They provide traces for regulatory authorities, including customs and tax.

 Intro.2.sec=Current systems are heterogeneous and complex.
-They involve hubs and inconsistencies, lack of local{s/z}ation for different languages and jurisdictions, etc.

 Intro.3.sec=We can do better.